siddhant-khisty/events/hashnode/README.md

 You can participate in a few simple steps.

-:one: Write and publish a blog of the given themes on hashnode and use the hashtag `#BlogsWithCC` while publishing it.
+:one: Write and publish a blog of the given themes on hashnode and use the hashtag `#WeMakeDevs` while publishing it.

 :two: Share your blogs on Twitter and tag `@WeMakeDevs` and `@hashnode`.